mac389/charylab/_pages/home.md

 permalink: /
 ---

+> The most beautiful thing we can experience is the mysterious.
+It is the source of all true art and science. -- Albert Einstein

 I am an Assistant Professor in Emergency Medicine and Medical Toxicology at [Weill Cornell Medical College](https://weill.cornell.edu/).
-I model complex systems and create computable representations of medical reasoning and knowledge, with an interest in substeance use.
+I model complex systems and create computable representations of medical reasoning and knowledge, with an interest in substance use.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
         <ol class="carousel-indicators">